Types Of Agave Plants For The Garden

 Some Agave plants are small, potted-plant-sized specimens with sharp terminal tips and some are giants that will tower over your home when blooming time comes.

-Do All Agave Plants Die After Blooming?
+Do All Different Types of Agave Plants Die After Blooming?

-Yes, after flowering Agaves slowly die.
+Yes, after flowering, Agaves slowly die.
 However, most send out new suckers or pups.
 It may take decades for an Agave to flower.

 Learn more in the article: What To Do When Your Agave Plant Blooms?

-How Tall Do Agave plants Get?
+How Tall Do Agave Plants Get?

 The size of Agaves varies depending on the variety.
-Some agave types only grow 18″ inches tall with an 18″-24″ inches spread.
-Other agave varieties like the century plant reach 6′-8′ feet in height with a 10′ foot spread.
+Small agave plant only grows 18″ inches tall with an 18″-24″ inches spread.

 Flower spikes range from 8′ feet to as tall as 60′ feet high on the large varieties.